linfengfrank/Basic_Coding_Workshop/README.md

 - Apply essential debugging tools
 - Analyse and learn from programming error messages

+## Feedback
+If you have any questions about the tutorials, feel free to contact Dr Feng LIN at feng_lin@nus.edu.sg

 ---

 We look forward to seeing you there!